vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 *** =hint
 - You concatenate strings with the use of the `+` operator.
 - Make sure that `yell` receives the output from the call to `shout()`.
+- Don't forget to pass in the right value for the argument when calling `shout()`.

 *** =pre_exercise_code
 ```{python}